hassonor/devops-knowledge/AWS/path-to-solutions-architect-associate/AWS_FUNDAMENTALS.md

 4. **Cost Optimization**: Avoiding unnecessary costs.
 5. **Reliability**: Ensuring a workload performs its intended function correctly and consistently when it's expected to.
 6. **Sustainability**: Minimizing the environmental impacts of running cloud workloads.

+### AWS Fundamentals Exam Tips

+___

+#### 3 Tips for AWS Building Blocks

+1. **A Region** is a physical location in the world that consists of two or more Availability Zones (AZs).
+2. **An AZ** is one or more discrete data centers - each with redundant power, networking, and connectivity - housed in separate facilities.
+3. **Edge locations** are endpoints for AWS that are used for caching content.
+Typically, this consists of CloudFront, Amazon's content delivery network (CDN).

+* Can you do this yourself in the AWS Management Console?
+    * **If yes, you are likely responsible**: Security groups, IAM users, patching EC2 OS, patching databases running on EC2, etc.
+    * **If not, AWS is likely responsible.**: Management of data centers, security cameras, cabling, patching RDS, operating systems, etc.
+    * **Encryption is a shared responsibility.**